Brekkie sandwich with crisps

 • Recommended

 Why we love it: Merlo coffee – bang!
 Friendly service – bang!
 Eggs with jiggly, sunshine-yellow yolks – bang-bang!
 Welcome to The Gunshop, where they hit all the café targets like the sharpshooters they are.
 Tucked around a quiet corner away from the frenetic hubbub of Boundary Street, the Gunshop’s original West End café serves up a mean breakfast that’s worth every shot.
 Long-time fan favourites, like the potato and fetta hash cakes with sour cream and herb-roasted tomato or the pesto-scrambled green eggs and leg ham, sit above worldly specials, like pumpkin pie French toast and Szechuan-style fried chicken on waffles with poached eggs and smashed avo.
-So as you can probably tell, the menu is diverse and full of flavour, no matter if it’s spaghetti, salad or a sandwich you’re after.
+As you can probably tell, the menu is diverse and full of flavour, no matter if it’s spaghetti, salad or a sandwich you’re after.

 Time Out tip: Whether you're here for a casual catch-up or a special occasion, you'll find fine wines, cocktails and beers on tap ready to complement your meal.
 How about the signature Pistol Whip Lychee and Elderflower Martini?